theresamm/project1-exploresg/README.md

 https://wireframe.cc/jh9DUo

 <h4>Surface:</h4>
-.The website uses three colors namely red, white and black.
+<ul>.The website uses three colors namely red, white and black.
 The black and white colors are mainly used for important details while the vibrant color of red is used in the markers of the map.
-The app uses the font Trebuchet MS for all the details in the website as it looks clean and modern.
+The app uses the font Trebuchet MS for all the details in the website as it looks clean and modern.</ul>

 <h3>Features</h3>
-.The main features of the website are the search bar and widget in the map where you can use to find the location of the tourist spots and restaurants in the area.
+<ul>.The main features of the website are the search bar and widget in the map where you can use to find the location of the tourist spots and restaurants in the area.</ul>
-.Limitattions - Some details in the markers was different from the other markers due to the different API sources.
+<ul>.Limitattions - Some details in the markers was different from the other markers due to the different API sources.</ul>

 <h3>Technologies Used</h3>
-.Bootstrap 5.1 - Used to create the navbar, results and buttons.
+<ul>.Bootstrap 5.1 - Used to create the navbar, results and buttons.</ul>
-.HTML - Used to display the details in the web browser.
+<ul>.HTML - Used to display the details in the web browser.</ul>
-.CSS - To style the components of the website .Javascript - To create interactive web applications .Foursquare - Used the API data for the map
+<ul>.CSS - To style the components of the website</ul>
+<ul>.Javascript - To create interactive web applications</ul>
+<ul>.Foursquare - Used the API data for the map</ul>
-.Leaflet - To create the map
+<ul>.Leaflet - To create the map</ul>
-.Leaflet Cluster - Used to create cluster of markers in the map .Axios - HTTP client for the browser
+<ul>.Leaflet Cluster - Used to create cluster of markers in the map</ul>
+<ul>.Axios - HTTP client for the browser</ul>
-.Mapbox - Used for tile layers on the map
+<ul>.Mapbox - Used for tile layers on the map</ul>
-.FontAwesome - Used icons for the search button and navbar
+<ul>.FontAwesome - Used icons for the search button and navbar</ul>

 <h3>Testing</h3>
 1. Test the user can use Search Map in Navbar